top of page

 The residency in brief

-• A two-part studio residency at the Intrepid Theatre Club for development and creation space.
-Part 1 of the residency will be a maximum of 30 hours of studio time in October, November, and/or December, and Part 2 will be and additional 10 hours of studio time in December 2023 with a possibility to extend to January 2024.
-Specific dates and times will be determined in consultation with the selected artist.
+• A studio residency at the Intrepid Studio for development and creation space.
+The residency will be a minimum of 30 hours of studio time in October, November and/or December, 2024, and may be extended into January 2025 in consultation with the selected artist.

 • 8 hours of collaboration time with a paid IBPoC mentor in an area of focus chosen by the artist.